 In summary, these findings reaffirm what we’ve previously seen, which is that companies that continue to invest in marketing throughout a recession come out very, very well.

-You might be thinking that these findings are good and all, but there’s a big difference between a financial recession twelve years ago caused by faulty subprime mortgages and the global pandemic we’re currently facing today as a result of some dude getting too close to a pangolin.
+You might be thinking that these findings are good and well, but there’s a big difference between a financial recession years ago caused by faulty subprime mortgages and the shifting economic landscape we see right now.

 You might be asking yourself, why does this matter to my business?